 Using cigarettes or chewing tobacco can slowly deteriorate areas that often come in contact with smoke.
 Not only does smoking deteriorate teeth, but it can also lead to gum disease, which can cause tooth loss.

 Diseases or trauma can cause teeth to decay at an above-normal rate.
-People that have received chemotherapy or radiation tend to experience this more.
+People who have received chemotherapy or radiation tend to experience this more.
 Certain eating disorders, liver disease, and celiac disease can impact the enamel, which can cause teeth to turn yellow.
 Even medications that are meant to treat conditions such as high blood pressure, allergies, and some mental disorders have been traced back to causing deterioration of the enamel.

 How Can I Remove the Staining?